 U.S. Film Noir

 “As the Italian neo-realists explored the potential of real experience on film, changes were taking place in the Untied States and in Hollywood that gave rise to a style of film-making which challenged traditional Hollywood realism.
 A range of historical and aesthetic currents contributed to a series of crime thrillers which appeared roughly between 1945-1955, coming to be known as ‘film noir.’
 Although the United States had come out of World War II on the winning side, the immediate postwar years are characterized by a mood of fear and paranoia.
-Sex, violence and working-class milieux characterize postwar film noir.”(Armstrong, Understanding Realism, p.
-75)
+Sex, violence and working-class milieux characterize postwar film noir.”(Richard Armstrong, Understanding Realism, British Film Institute, 2008, 75)

 “The film’s [Stranger on the Third Floor] proletarian social critique is significant and even more distinctive that that in many later noirs.
 Two major themes emerge in the film – its emphasis on social injustice, money, poverty, and Depression-era anxieties and the overwhelming feeling of guilt suffered by its protagonist.
 Social and cultural changes taking place in the United States between World War I and World War II influenced 1920s-30s American popular cultured, including social-realist theater and working-class fiction, and dealt with the dashed hopes and meager existence that so many endured in the Great Depression.
 Like hard-boiled detective fiction, these working-class themes flourished during a time when many were down on their luck and survived because they were willing to do the humblest work.
 Championing individuals, the working class hero – or anti-hero like the gangster, ex-con, tough everyman turning to crime just to survive, or the streetwise hard-boiled detective – was a man who lived by his wits and challenged corrupt institutions in a hardscrabble world.
 Emerging from the Depression, many ordinary people surviving in the 1930s could identify with such working-class themes.”
-(Biesen, Blackout, pp. 25-26)
+(Sheri Chinen Biesen, Blackout: World War II and the Origins of Film Noir, The Johns Hopkins University Press, 2005, 25-26)

 “Late in the war, Hollywood crime films became more masculine.
 Simulating combat and targeting a growing audience of veterans returning home from the war abroad, tough wartime noir crime film exploited violence…Publicity promoted violence and male stars beating up female costars as hard-hitting realism.
 The war had affected audiences, the film industry, and American culture.
 By the mid-1940s, publications such as the New York Times noted the graphic death and violence of the conflict itself, as well as its newsreel and photojournalism coverage, which had corresponded with a wartime psyche.
 World War II profoundly influenced filmmakers who enlisted – evident in the start images filmed on their return.
 It heightened wartime documentary newsreel production and accentuated the dramatic trend toward realism during (and after) this period.
 In targeting a growing male audience, studios tapped into popular conventions during the war (combat, action films with graphic, real-life naturalism) to reformulate for a postwar market.
 The impact of the war and war-related newsreels refined depictions of onscreen crime, violence, and increasing realism.
 In turn, the growing trend toward realism influenced the emerging noir crime cycle.”
-(Biesen, Blackout, pp. 156-157)
+(Sheri Chinen Biesen, Blackout: World War II and the Origins of Film Noir, The Johns Hopkins University Press, 2005, 156-157)